 And, feeling is why we do EVERYTHING in our lives.
 We spend our days striving to feel a certain way.
 We want to feel the satisfaction of sex, love, attention, admiration, respect, comfort, satisfaction that our needs are met, and so on.
 Feeling full after eating is.. a feeling.
 Reasonably, we look to our romantic partners to provide some of this emotional fulfillment— or if we happen to be particularly unrealistic— all of it.

 I think you can agree that no matter who you’re with, you want to feel good when you’re around them.
 Or, you might stick around to avoid feeling guilty about leaving.
+Staying provides RELIEF from that guilt.
 Either way, feelings are at the center of it all.

-And, guaranteed, they want the same from you.
+And, guaranteed, they want the same good feelings around you.

 Humans are endlessly complex creatures with simple needs.